hebaishi/gtf2tab/README.md

 Mac OSX | `/usr/bin`
 Windows | `C:\Windows`

+If you're using cygwin on Windows, simply place the binary in the bin folder of your cygwin installation.

+## **Important instructions for Windows users!!**
+To run gtf2tab, you need to download the Visual C++ Redistributable package for Visual Studio 2015.
+You can get that from Microsoft's website by following [this link](https://www.microsoft.com/en-gb/download/details.aspx?id=48145).

 ## Build Instructions

+Unless you really want to compile the program yourself, please ignore these instructions.
+It is much easier to simply download the pre-compiled binary by following the instructions above.
 You need to install the appropriate CMake version for your platform.
 To build:

 ### On Mac OSX / Linux: